-Hatch Baby – Best Night Light
+Hatch Baby – Best Night Light Sound

-Having a noisemaker that doubles as a night light is a great way to cut down on the products that you need to buy as a new parent.
+Having a white noisemaker system that doubles as a night light is a great way to cut down on the products that you need to buy as a new parent.
 Plus, those feedings in the middle of the night can be a lot easier and less disruptive to your baby’s sleep if the light is dim.
-On Hatch Baby, you can adjust the color of the light and the brightness on the machine itself or from an app on your phone.
+On Hatch Baby, you can adjust the color of the light and the brightness on the machine unit itself or from an app on your phone.

 It is on the expensive side, but the fancy features might make up for it.

-Vanzon – Best Timer
+Vanzon – Best Timer Sound

-You might not want to leave the machine going all night long, but it can be majorly disruptive to your child’s sleep for you to sneak into the room and turn off the noise by hand.
-Just when you think it’s safe, their eyes pop open, and once they see you, it can be hard to settle them back down (It’s like they have a sixth-sense for that kind of thing).
+You might not want to leave the white sound machine going all night long, but it can be majorly disruptive to your child’s sleep for you to sneak into the room and turn off the noise by hand.
+Just when you think it’s safe, their pretty eyes pop open, and once they see you, it can be hard to settle them back down (It’s like they have a sixth-sense for that kind of thing).

 Vanzon has a whopping 36 different sounds to choose from, so you should be able to find one that works for your kid.

-myBaby – Best Auto Shut Off
+myBaby – Best Auto Shut Off Sound

 When you are trying to calm your baby down, especially while on-the-go, it is extra important that everything is charged and ready on the fly.
-A noisemaker with an auto shut-off feature saves you precious battery life in case you forget to turn it off every once in a while.
+A white noisemaker with an auto shut-off feature saves you precious battery life in case you forget to turn it off every once in a while.
 (You’re taking care of a human—give yourself some credit!)

 To help you avoid any disastrous situations, myBaby has a timer for 15, 30, 45, and 60-minute intervals and will turn off by itself.
 It is battery operated and designed to be portable; it even comes with a convenient clip that can attach to the car seat, stroller, or diaper bag.
 This product should be durable and resistant to inevitable tumbles and damage—once your baby discovers their mouth, nothing is safe from being chewed on.

-The fairly simple design is user-friendly, and the four noise options make it easy to find your baby’s favorite.
+The fairly simple design system is user-friendly, and the four noise options make it easy to find your baby’s favorite.

-Dreamegg – High Fidelity
+Dreamegg – High Fidelity Sound

 Many people rely on the noise of a fan to get to sleep, but it can make you cold and feel dry during the winter.
 Some machines have a hollow, fake fan setting, but Dreamegg has 7 ultra-realistic fan sounds, as well as 7 white noise options and 10 nature noises (ocean waves, campfire, trains, and birds, to name a few).
 These are loop-less, so you and your baby shouldn’t notice any repetition.

 It can be played continuously or be set to shut off after 30, 60, or 90 minutes.
 The optional night light works great for middle-of-the-night feedings.
-It only has one setting, so keep that in mind when choosing your machine.
+It only has one setting, so keep that in mind when choosing your unit.

 Dreamegg has an unobtrusive, sleek design that should fit in with any decor along with a high-quality speaker.
 You might just have to buy one for yourself!

-Bubzi Co – Best Gift
+Bubzi Co – Best Gift for Baby

 If you’re looking for an awesome gift for friends that are soon-to-be-parents, Bubzi Co should make the cut.
 It is a plush owl that looks like a cozy stuffed animal, almost perfect for their little bundle of joy to snuggle with at bedtime.
 It projects the night sky onto the wall that should mesmerize and calm children that are scared of the dark.

-Bubzi plays 10 different lullabies, a bird song, and a heartbeat to mimic the sound of a mother’s chest.
+Bubzi plays 10 different pretty lullabies, a bird song, and a heartbeat to mimic the sound of a mother’s chest.
 You can set the timer to play music for 30 minutes, and it will automatically shut off afterward.

-There is no white noise on this product, but it is battery powered, so you can take it with you wherever you might need to calm your baby, like the car or the doctor’s office.
+There is no white noise on this system, but it is battery powered, so you can take it with you wherever you might need to calm your baby, like the car or the doctor’s office.
 The convenient velcro strap on the back allows you to latch it onto almost anything, and it is machine washable!

-Skip Hop – Best Star Projection
+Skip Hop – Best Star Projection for Baby

 Ever wish you could sleep under the stars every night?
 Well, you can at least let your kid live out your dreams!
 Skip Hop is a noise machine, projector, and night light.